 In order to market and sell our products in jurisdictions outside the United States, we or third parties must obtain separate regulatory approvals and comply with numerous and varying regulatory requirements.
 The approval process varies among countries and can involve additional testing.
 The time required to obtain foreign approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, it is required that the product be separately approved for reimbursement before the product can be approved for sale in that country.
 We intend to enter into arrangements with third parties under which they would market our products outside the United States.
-We or these third parties may not obtain approvals from regulatory authorities outside the United States on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+We or these third parties may not obtain approvals from regulatory authorities or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 We may not be able to file for regulatory approvals and may not receive necessary approvals to commercialize our products in any market.